-FOOTBALL - JUNIR AND SENIOR (cont'd) 1.
-Once an official schedule is drawn up and approved by the executive committee, it shall be considered as final.
-No changes are to be made less than two weeks prior to the game.
-See Constitution Page 28, article XIII, section 2.
-2. Ties for final playoff positions shall be broken in the following manner: 2.1 Where ties involve the last playoff position(s), tie breaking games must be scheduled.
-2.2 To break all other ties in the final regular season standings, the following criteria will be used: Head to head results, with the winning team being seeded highest.
-If there is still a tie, the team that has allowed the fewest points in games involving the tied teams will get the highest seed.
-If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed.
-Should the teams still be tied, then the overall point differential between common opponents shall be used.
+- 2. Ties for final playoff positions shall be broken in the following manner: - 2.1 Where ties involve the last playoff position(s), tie breaking games must be scheduled. - 2.2 To break all other ties in the final regular season standings, the following criteria will be used: - (I) Head to head results, with the winning team being seeded highest. - (II) If there is still a tie, the team that has allowed the fewest points in games involving the tied teams will get the highest seed. - (III) If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. - (IV) Should the teams still be tied, then the overall point differential between common opponents shall be used.

 Tie breaking games will be played at the site of the highest placed seed.
-Should that site be unavailable, not meet sport governing body specifications or not be able to accommodate spectators, then the game will be played at the site of the lower seed team shall select a site.
+Should that site be unavailable, not meet sport governing body specifications or not be able to accommodate spectators, then the game will be played at the site of the lower seed.
+Should either of these locations be unavailable, then the higher seeded team shall select a site.
 If the higher seed is unable to access a site, the convener shall secure a neutral site.
-For scheduling, the convener(s) shall leave at least two days for tiebreakers at the end of the schedule before the playoffs. playoff formats (ie. if four teams: 4th vs 1st, 3rd vs 2nd, if three teams: 1st receives bye, 3rd plays second, etc)2.3 All tie breaking games are designated as playoff games.
+For scheduling, the convener(s) shall leave at least two days for tiebreakers at the end of the schedule before the playoffs.